ELF-Lab/ParserTools/csv2fst/README.md

 The Makefile requires some modifications:

-1. Modify the `CSVDIR` path so that it points to your `BorderLakesMorph/Spreadsheets` directory.
+1. Modify the `csvDIR` path so that it points to your `BorderLakesMorph/Spreadsheets` directory.
 2. Modify the 'OPDDATABASE' so that it points to your `BorderLakesMorph/Database/main_entries-VERBS_fields-lemma-stem-POS.csv` file.
 3. Modify `FSTSCRIPT` so that it points to your `BorderLakesMorph/xfst/phonology.xfst` file

 After setting all paths, you should be able to run `make all` to build the FST.
-This will create a directory `generated` which contains the FST, LEXC files and XFST rules.
+This will create a directory `generated` which contains the FST, lexc files and XFST rules.

 ## Running YAML test